askrier/cell_society/doc/DESIGN_PLAN.md

 ## Design Details

 * Each component introduced in overview:

-    * Config
+    **Configuration**

-         * Config handles reading in the file and gathering its information through a Scanner.
+    * This component handles reading in the file and gathering its information through a Scanner.
 The title and author of the data file are stored into global variables that will then be passed into the UI to be shown on the screen.
+This component uses the file information to create the grid of cells that will be used in the simulation.
 This class collaborates with Simulation in order to implement the rules of the specific simulation.
+It could be extended to take in different types of files as well as more than one file at a time.
         * Cell
             *  Cell handles the information pertaining to each new cell that is created.
                 This class holds the cell’s name and the state of the cell.
-         The cell class will also update the state of the cell in accordance with the simulation rules.
+                The cell class will also have the ability to update the information stored in the cell.

         *   Grid
-    * Simulation
+            *   The Grid contains individual cells as a collection.

+    **Simulation**

+    *   This component implements the rules of the specific simulation on the cells in the grid.
+It takes into account each cell's neighborhood (which is dictated by the simulation) and updates the state of the cell appropriately.
+It will use constructors for each simulation in order to obtain the rules.
+It will also use the grid collection (Either Array[][] or an object array).
+After the cells have been updated they are displayed to the screen by the Visualization component.
+It can be extended to implement different types of neighborhoods (Neighborhood class) and new simulations.

            * Neighborhood
-    * Predator_Prey
-    * Percolation
-    * Fire
-    * GameOfLife
-    * Segregation
-    * Visualization
+                * This class creates the different types of neighborhoods required for each simulation.
+                The simulation classes themselves will be involved in the creation of neighborhoods/rules.

+    **Visualization**
+    * This component allows for the display of the 2D grid and any state changes to the cells.
+It displays the UI and collaborates with the Main class to collect and display user input.

 ## Design Considerations